browserengineering/book/book/scheduling-and-threading.md

 server, multiplied by the number of scripts and style sheets.

 We should be able to send off all of the requests in parallel.
 Let's use an async, threaded version of `request` to do that.
-For simplicity, let's make new thread for each resource.
+For simplicity, let's use a new Python thread for each resource.
 When a resource loads, the thread will complete and we can parse the script or load the style sheet, as appropriate.
 [^ignore-order]

 Define a new `async_request` function.
 This will start a thread.
-The thread will requests the resource, store the results in `results`, and then return.
-The thread refrence will be returned by `async_request`.
+The thread will request the resource, store the result in `results`, and then return.
+The thread object will be returned by `async_request`.
 It's expected that the caller of this function will call `join` on the thread (`join` means "block until the thread has completed").